 2. Make it blend

-You can throw up an ad that literally says “buy my product”, but you don’t, why?
-Because you don’t want to be pushy.
-Wellllll, hate to break it to you, but if you’re on social media and your product is purely salesy, people are going to switch off.
+You can throw up an ad that literally says ?buy my product?, but you don?t, why?
+Because you don?t want to be pushy.
+Wellllll, hate to break it to you, but if you?re on social media and your product is purely salesy, people are going to switch off.
 Why?
-Because almost every time they’re on social media they’re there to be social, not to buy.
+Because almost every time they?re on social media they?re there to be social, not to buy.
 Your ad needs to be uninterrupted, native content.
 What is native content?
 It is content that flows naturally with the rest of the content on your newsfeed from your friends.
 Read my other blog with Tracy Harris on how she’s worked her content with her socials for her audience -??‘Hot social media tips from Mums With Hustle’.

 3. It’s not what you say, it’s how you say it